-Motivated by these facts, in this paper we study the optimal conduct of monetary policy during times of exceptionally high demand for tradable goods.
+Motivated by these facts, in this paper we study monetary policy during times of global scarcity of tradable goods.
 We show that - under certain circumstances - national monetary authorities may fall prey of a coordination failure.
-In a nutshell, the reason is that the optimal monetary response entails a rise in the price of tradables, which helps rebalance production toward the tradable sector.
+In a nutshell, the reason is that the optimal monetary response entails a rise in the price of tradables, which helps rebalance production toward the tradable sector and mitigate their scarcity.
 While the inflation costs are fully bore domestically, however, the gains in terms of higher supply of tradable goods partly spill over to the rest of the world.
 Self-oriented national central banks do not internalize this spillover, and may thus go too far in their efforts to contain inflation, causing an unnecessarily harsh global slump.

 We formalize this insight with the help of a multi-country Keynesian model with multiple sectors.
 Our world is composed of a continuum of small open economies.
 Each country employs labor to produce a tradable good, common to every country, and a non-tradable one.
 Due to the presence of nominal wage rigidities, monetary policy has real effects and involuntary unemployment is possible.
 In line with empirical evidence (Boehm and Pandalai-Nayar, 2022), sectoral supply curves are convex because production is subject to capacity constraints.
-Prices thus rise sharply in sectors in which production is unusually high, while they do not fall much in sectors operating at a low level of capacity utilization.
-We study the response of the economy to a demand reallocation shock, that is a temporary rise in consumers' demand for the tradable good, relative to the non-tradable one.
-In our baseline scenario the shock is global, in the sense that it hits symmetrically every country in the world.1
+Prices thus rise sharply in sectors in which capacity constraints bind, while they do not fall much in sectors operating at a low level of capacity utilization.
+In our baseline scenario, we generate a global scarcity of tradable goods through a demand reallocation shock, that is a temporary rise in consumers' expenditure share on tradable goods.
+This shock mimics the global reallocation of expenditure from services to goods that characterized the recovery from the Covid-19 pandemic (Figure 1).1 However, our main results hold also when negative productivity shocks curtail the global supply of traded goods.

 Under the optimal monetary policy, global inflation rises in response to the demand reallocation shock.
 To see why, recall that the reallocation shock depresses demand for non-traded goods.
 Without nominal rigidities, lower demand for non-tradables would simply translate into a drop in their price.
 Since nominal wages are rigid, however, lower demand induces firms in the non-traded sector to reduce production and fire workers.
-To contain the ensuing increase in unemployment, monetary policy has to facilitate a shift of employment toward the traded sector, or to boost demand for non-tradable goods.
-A rise in the price of the traded good achieves both objectives.
-First, higher prices induce firms in the traded sector to hire more workers and increase production.
+To contain the ensuing increase in unemployment, monetary policy has to facilitate a shift of employment toward the traded sector, or to boost

 1In this paper, we take the change in consumers' expenditure pattern as a primitive shock.
 In practice, several factors may have contributed to it.
 For sure, the pandemic itself induced households to move away from contactintensive services in favor of physical goods that can be enjoyed at home.
-Especially in the case of the United States, fiscal transfers may have also played a role by boosting expenditure on durable goods.
+Especially in the case of the United States, fiscal transfers may have also played a role by boosting expenditure on durable goods (Fornaro, 2024).